polettif/schieber/README.md

 Thus, the idea is to implement your own Player to beat Trick, Trick and Track.

 Basically the Player has to provide the methods:
- * set_card(card)
+ * take_card(card)
-   * called by the dealer to get your cards at the start of every round
+   * called by the dealer to give players cards at the start of every round
  * choose_trumpf(state)
    * called when it's your turn to choose a trumpf, must return an allowed trumpf.
  * choose_card(state)